Tribal-class destroyer (1936): 1944

 After the Normandy invasion, Nubian was sent to screen Royal Navy Home Fleet units engaged in the protection of the Russian Convoy JW 59, and carrier-based aerial attacks on the German battleship Tirpitz and elsewhere in Norway.
 Iroquois and Haida met up with the Free French cruiser Jeanne d'Arc which was sailing from Algiers to Cherbourg carrying members of the French Provisional Government.
 Iroquois then escorted the liner RMS Queen Mary which was carrying the British Prime Minister Winston Churchill to the Second Quebec Conference.

 1945

 Eskimo, Nubian, and Tartar were given some minor tropicalisation refits and were sent east to join the British Eastern Fleet in the Indian Ocean as the Atlantic war wound down.
 There, Eskimo, Nubian, and Tartar engaged in escort of the Royal Navy major surface units and shore bombardment.
 Afterward, Nubian, and Tartar were waiting as backup for Battle of the Malacca Strait, where the Japanese cruiser Haguro was sunk.
-Eskimo and Nubian were then engaged in anti-shipping patrols, sinking a Japanese merchant ship and a submarine chaser near Sumatra.
+Eskimo and Nubian were then engaged in anti-shipping patrols, sinking a Japanese merchant ship and a submarine-chaser near Sumatra.
 This was the last Royal Navy surface action against shipping in World War II.
-In July, Nubian and Tatar prepared for Operation Zipper, the planned British landings in Malaya.
+In July, Nubian and Tartar prepared for Operation Zipper, the planned British landings in Malaya.